bitfocus/esp-ota/README.md

 [![Donate](https://img.shields.io/badge/donate-%3C3-blueviolet.svg)](https://donorbox.org/bitfocus-esp-ota)

-A library for uploading firmware or SPIFFS filesystem to ESP32 devices that uses `ArduinoOTA`.
+A library for uploading files to FLASH (firmware) or SPIFFS filesystem on ESP32 and ESP8266 devices that uses `ArduinoOTA`.

 It uses promises for main operation.
 But you can listen for 'state' and 'progress' events to get more information during the file transfer.